 The act also allows selective licensing of other smaller properties in certain designated areas.
-Currently there is no such additional scheme operating in Newark and Sherwood.
+We’re not currently operating this additional scheme in Newark and Sherwood.

 A property is likely to require a licence if all of the following applies:

-- Shared facilities, such as kitchens, common rooms or bathrooms
+- it has shared facilities, such as kitchens, common rooms or bathrooms

-- Not owned by a housing association or registered social landlord (RSL)
+- it is not owned by a housing association or registered social landlord (RSL)

-After receiving your application, we will usually carry out a visit to assess the property under the housing health and safety rating system.
-This will determine whether there are any hazards that require action and that the property meets certain standards in relation to facilities and amenities.
+After receiving your application, we’ll usually carry out a visit to assess the property under the housing health and safety rating system.
+This is to check whether there are any hazards that require action, and that the property meets certain standards in its facilities and amenities.

 The licence gives the holder permission to operate the HMO for which the licence is held.
-Licences can last up to five years and will have ongoing conditions to be met.
 The licence cannot be transferred to another person or relate to more than one property.
+HMO licences can last up to five years and have ongoing conditions to be met.

-Some larger houses will also now require planning permission.
+Some larger houses also require planning permission.
 For further advice contact the Council or find out more about planning permission on the HMO Hub website.

 Fire safety is an important factor when assessing the standards present in HMOs.
 Landlords must ensure they provide an adequate fire detection system, fire separation and emergency lighting provisions.

-National guidance is available that provides advice on how to keep residential buildings safe from fire and how to carry out a fire risk assessment.
+For more information, read the national guidance on how to keep residential buildings safe from fire and how to carry out a fire risk assessment.

-Licences will be granted if we are satisfied that:
+Licences will be granted if we’re satisfied that:

 If you have any complaints, please contact us in the first instance.
 You can appeal to a Residential Property Tribunal.
 Any appeal must be made within 28 days of the decision being made.